Facebook pixel President's Speaker Series | Pepperdine University Skip to main content

 Liz Truss

-Liz Truss, the 56th prime minister of the United Kingdom and current member of Parliament, will discuss her latest book, Ten Years to Save the West.
-A proponent of limited government and individual freedom, Truss will discuss her opinions on why socialism remains popular, the clear and present danger of the ever-expanding “administrative state,” why the West should not ignore the threat of an aggressive China, and why both Ronald Reagan and Margaret Thatcher should remain the guiding lights for conservatives on both sides of the Atlantic.
+Liz Truss, the 56th prime minister of the United Kingdom and current member of Parliament, discussed her latest book, Ten Years to Save the West.
+A proponent of limited government and individual freedom, Truss discussed her opinions on why socialism remains popular, the clear and present danger of the ever-expanding “administrative state,” why the West should not ignore the threat of an aggressive China.

 Tani Cantil Sakauye